New Hampshire

 Information about the PTAN Child Care Inclusion Program

-Vision: New Hampshire families, early childhood programs and communities provide environments that nurture, promote and facilitate the social emotional development and learning of all young children, birth through six years. [revised 2/21/2023]
+Mission: New Hampshire families, early childhood programs, and communities nurture, promote, and facilitate the social-emotional development and learning of all young children, birth through six years. [revised 9/17/24]

 Anticipated outcomes: